 Thankfully, my mum gave me a copy of David Gillespie's "Sweet Poison Quit Plan" and I decided to give it a go and see if cutting out sugar would change me.
 Well, over the following weeks the extra kilograms just peeled off me.
 Within 2 months I had lost 2.5 kg by only cutting out sugar.

 After 5 months, I was down by 6 kg(yay!), but I was missing enjoying dessert.
 So I went looking for sugar free cookie recipes, dessert recipes and cakes etc but I didn't really find many recipes on the internet to replace my traditional cookbooks.
 I started this website to share with you my recipes as I convert them from traditional sugar-filled recipes.
 I would love your feedback on your favourite recipes and what works in your kitchen.

 Hmmm, six months later it was Christmas and I had been eating all of my experimental baked goodies so I put all the weight back on (Oh dear!).
 Maybe sugar isn't the only thing that is wrong in this picture??
 That's when I discovered Kathleen Desmaisons and her wonderful work on healing Sugar Sensitive Biochemistry.

 I highly recommend having a look at her books "The Sugar Addict's Total Recovery Program", "Your Last Diet!", and the original "Potatoes Not Prozac".
 Kathleen sets out a much more comprehensive plan for healing sugar addiction.

 I'm giving it a go, why don't you?

-So far, all of my sugar free recipes on this sight use Dextrose.
+So far, all of my sugar free recipes on this site use Dextrose.
 Over time, I hope to experiment with other sweeteners such as Stevia and Sucralose.
 Click on "What's New" for updates.

 Since beginning this site, there are some recipes that I have made over and over again!